labring/sealos/docs/4.0/docs/design/rootfs-docker.md

 #### How to solve problems with docker

 - In fact, kubernetes has always been compatible with the cri interface, in order for users to use the docker-compatible interface.
-- 1.24 started kubernetes to remove the implementation of dockershim, which is undoubtedly a correct choice.
+- Since 1.24, kubernetes has removed the implementation of dockershim, which is undoubtedly a correct choice.
 - In order to solve the problem of privatized docker or containerd images, image-cri-shim uses cri to implement the image module.
 In order to unify docker images, cri-dockerd is introduced to use cri to connect to docker.
-- The container module of kubelet is connected to cri-dockerd, and the image module is unified to image-cri-shim
+- The container module of kubelet is connected to cri-dockerd, and the image module is unified to image-cri-shim.
-- The configuration of crictl is the same as that of kubelet.
-Since kubeadm images pull needs to use crictl pull image and there is no authentication, it is necessary to adjust image-cri-shim to pass cri authentication docker
+- The configuration of crictl is the same as kubelet.
+Since kubeadm images pull needs to use crictl pull image and there is no authentication, it is necessary to adjust image-cri-shim that pass cri authentication to docker.

 #### How to use docker images